Spiikesan/BetterScarecrows/README.md

 * Flee from non human threat that are attacking them (like cactus).
 They will not have time to escape turrets, tho.
 * Change their walk and run speeds.
 * Beeing able to disable their loot.
+* Beeing able to ignore safe zone players
+* Beeing able to be ignored by Npc turrets and/or Bradley NPC.

 **This plugin is not compatible with Night Zombies as it also modify the AI.**

-The AI is automatically fixed if new states are added in the official list.
+The custom AI is now automatically fixed if new states are added in the official list.

 ## Configuration